BillZito/vehicle-detection/README.md

 ---

 ## Overview ##
 In a video, finds the cars and tracks their movement.
-Input is project_video, output is project_output.mp4
+Input is project_video, output is in two parts, project_output1.mp4 and project_output2.mp4

 Steps: